openshift-pipeline-workshop/workshop-instructions/README.md

 ### Trigger a Pipeline Run

 Let's try out this whole chain now.
 The whole pipeline should now run whenever you push some code, so let's try this.
-In your cloned git repository, you can run the following git commands:
+In your cloned git repository, you can run the following git commands to create a new branch, add a commit to this branch, and push the branch to your Git repository:

 ```
+git branch -b feature/cool-feature
 git commit -m "empty-commit" --allow-empty
 git push -u origin
 ```